mara-org/mara-app/README.md

 ## 📞 Support

-For support, please contact the Mara team or open an issue in the repository.
+For support, please contact support@iammara.com or open an issue in the repository.

 ---